Ceremony October 18th 2021

-The novel of the year will be selected through a multiple-stage process.
-First, the jury will review all of the novels submitted by the publishers and compile a longlist of 20 titles, which will be announced on 18 August 2020.
-From this list, the jurors will then select six titles for the shortlist, which will be revealed on 15 September 2020.
-These six authors will only find out which of them has won the German Book Prize on the evening of the award ceremony.
+The novel of the year is selected through a multiple-stage process.
+First, the jury reviews all novels submitted by publishers and compiles a longlist of 20 titles, which will be announced on 24 August 2021.
+From this list, the jurors then select six titles for the shortlist, which will be released on 21 September 2021.
+These six authors will only find out who among them has won the German Book Prize on the evening of the award ceremony itself.

-The ceremony will be held in the Kaisersaal of the Frankfurt Römer on 12 October 2020, to coincide with the start of Frankfurter Buchmesse (Frankfurt Book Fair).
+The ceremony will be held in the Kaisersaal of the Frankfurt Römer on 18 October 2021 to coincide with the start of Frankfurter Buchmesse.
 The winner will receive 25,000 euros, the five finalists 2,500 euros each.
-Saša Stanišić won the German Book Prize 2020 for her novel "Annette, ein Heldinnenepos" ("Annette, an Epic of a Heroine").
+Anne Weber won the German Book Prize 2020 for her novel "Annette, ein Heldinnenepos" ("Annette, an Epic of a Heroine").

 The German Book Prize is awarded by the Stiftung Buchkultur und Leseförderung des Börsenverein des Deutschen Buchhandels (Foundation for Book Culture and the Promotion of Reading of the German Publishers and Booksellers Association).
-It receives funding from the Deutsche Bank Stiftung (Deutsche Bank Foundation), the Federal Government Commissioner for Culture and the Media as well as the city of Frankfurt am Main.
+It receives funding from the Deutsche Bank Stiftung (Deutsche Bank Foundation), the Federal Government Commissioner for Culture and the Media as well as the city of Frankfurt am Main are also partners.
 The television network Deutsche Welle supports the German Book Prize in its media activities both at home and abroad.